CloudByteStorages/blog/_posts/2016-06-05-OpenStack-NFS-Driver-Configuration-with-CloudByte-NFS-volume.md

 - Despite possible IO performance loss, having volume data stored in a file might be beneficial.
 For example, backing up volumes can be as easy as copying the volume files.

 ### Options supported by OpenStack NFS driver

+The following options are supported in OpenStack NFS driver:

   ```
   - nfs_mount_attempts = 3
     (IntOpt) The number of attempts to mount nfs shares before raising an error.
 At least one attempt will be made to mount an nfs share, regardless of the value specified.